PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/289-merry-xmas-2018.md

 ::: {style="text-align:center;"}
 :::

 Merry Christmas everyone!
-We know you haven\'t heard from us for a while (ok for a long time
+We know you haven't heard from us for a while (ok for a long time
 😛 ) but it was for good reason!